yukomath/Project_1/README.md

 # Salary Prediction Project

 This project predicts developer salaries using the Stack Overflow Developer Survey 2025 dataset.
-It includes data preparation, handling missing values and outliers, one-hot encoding of categorical features, and splitting data into training and test sets.
-Three models—Linear Regression, Random Forest, and LightGBM—are trained and evaluated with R², MAE, and RMSE.
-Feature importance is analyzed using regression coefficients and SHAP values, and the models are used to predict salaries for a sample developer profile across different countries.
+It includes data preparation, handling missing values and outliers, one-hot encoding of categorical features, and splitting the data into training and test sets.
+Three models—Linear Regression, Random Forest, and LightGBM—are trained and evaluated using R², MAE, and RMSE.
+We analyzed SHAP values, and the models are used to predict salaries for a sample developer profile across different countries.

 It applies machine learning techniques learned from the Udacity Data Scientist Nanodegree program, including **Linear Regression** and **Random Forest**, as well as **SHAP analysis** to interpret feature importance.
 Additionally, **LightGBM** is used as an advanced model explored with the help of ChatGPT.